 - Recent Work

 Oxford Playmaker works with Young Playwrights of all ages in Oxford.

 1. Young Playmaker for writers aged 15 – 20

 Young Playmakers aged 15-20 come from a range of schools and colleges in Oxfordshire.
 They meet every Thursday from September to March at Oxford Playhouse from 5.00pm – 7.30 pm.
-The plays they write will be performed at Oxford Playhouse by the 17-25 Youth Group in July 2016.
+The plays they write are performed at the BT Studio in July.

 Applications to become part of this group should be made directly to Oxford Playhouse via: